 Reading and writing tests

-The NG Reading test comes before the Writing one.
+The NG Reading test comes first.
 It has 20 questions and can place students into a level that is sufficient for any reading involved college courses if they meet the cut score.
 The Writing test has 25 questions and can place students into college level English writing or composition courses if they meet the cut score.

 English language proficiency tests